lsquaredleland/ico-sale-percentage-analysis/README.md

 Can't tell if the chart below is more telling....
 Which seems to signal that if you raise less per percentage of total tokens, an ICO seems to perform better post ICO...
 ![ICO ROI vs USD Raise per Percent of Tokens Sold](imgs/ico_roi_vs_USD_raised_per_percent_sold.png)

+## TODO
+ * look at pricing data from coinmarketcap via this [URL](https://graphs2.coinmarketcap.com/currencies/bitcoin/), copying the pattern to get the max price of a particular ICO.
+Rather than using the current value from icodrops.
+ * Grab full list of currencies on CMC [here](https://s2.coinmarketcap.com/generated/search/quick_search.json)